Osinbajo Restates FG’s Commitment to Growth of MSMEs

-Vice President Yemi Osinbajo has reiterated the Federal Government’s commitment to give prioritize attention to Micro, Small and Medium Enterprises (MSMEs) especially those creating jobs for Nigerians.
+Vice President Yemi Osinbajo has reiterated the federal government’s commitment to give prioritised attention to Micro, Small and Medium Enterprises (MSMEs), especially those creating jobs for Nigerians.

-Osinbajo, who stated this Tuesday during a tour of some MSMEs in Abuja in the company of Minister of Industry, Trade and Investment, Otunba Niyi Adebayo, which took them to DLK Clothing Signatures LTD, a manufacturer of shoes, garments and other items, located in Lugbe, and the Roving Heights Book Store located at the Wuse II area of the FCT.
+Osinbajo stated this yesterday during a tour of some MSMEs in Abuja in the company of Minister of Industry, Trade and Investment, Mr. Niyi Adebayo, which took them to DLK Clothing Signatures Limited, a manufacturer of shoes, garments and other items, located in Lugbe, and the Roving Heights Book Store located at the Wuse II area of the FCT.

 At the Lugbe facility, Osinbajo was conducted around the different production lines by the CEO of the company, Lovelyn Mbanefo.

-The VP while interacting with the workers at the factory, observed the inner workings and the different processes in the production line.
+The vice president, while interacting with the workers at the factory, observed the inner workings and the different processes in the production line.

 Speaking after the tour, Osinbajo expressed satisfaction with the operations of both MSMEs, adding that what he had observed was quite impressive.